mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 A modified version is occasionally encountered, with

 the long barrel substituted for an assault-length one.
-Typically used with a mix of explosive and multiple- projectile ammunition, this weapon is virtually uncontrollable for anyone not wearing battle dress but can devastate a small area with indiscriminate fire.
+Typically used with a mix of explosive and multiple-projectile ammunition, this weapon is virtually uncontrollable for anyone not wearing battle dress but can devastate a small area with indiscriminate fire.